Your Conversion Rate Optimization Guide for Better Results

 What is CRO?

-In fact, the success of every online business is strongly linked to the conversion funnel.
+The sales funnel is an essential aspect you must work on while increasing your conversion rate.
+The success of every online business is strongly linked to the conversion funnel.
 And you can get a better understanding of what the conversion funnel means through the AIDA model:

-• Awareness/Attention – A user is interested in a specific topic and discovers your website/brand.
+- Awareness/Attention: A user is interested in a specific topic and discovers your website/brand.

-• Desire – The visitor finds your brand helpful and considers the possibility of you fulfilling their needs.
+- Desire: The visitor finds your brand helpful and considers the possibility of you fulfilling their needs.

-• Action – The user decides to purchase your products/services and becomes a customer.
+- Action: The user decides to purchase your products/services and becomes a customer.

 Within a Conversion Rate Optimization process, your goal is to improve each step of the conversion funnel.
+But to better understand the conversion funnel, let’s use an example.
+Let’s say you own a software engineering company and are building your conversion funnel.

 1. Awareness/Attention